 And her cookies?
 Well, simply perfection.
 Happy June.
 Happy strawberry season.
 Happy cookie cutter hunting.

 Add & beat together well:

 Refrigerate dough for about 1 hour.
-Preheat oven at 350 degrees.
-Roll out and use cookie cutters.
+Preheat oven at 350°F. Roll out and use cookie cutters.
 Create your favorite shapes.
 Bake 6-8 minutes.
 Allow cookies to cool completely on a rack.

-Outline cookies with green leaves and red berries using Wilton’s royal icing recipe.
+Outline cookies with green leaves and red berries using this royal icing recipe.